19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Great for building complex applications

-What we like about it: Dart feels at home with both web and mobile frameworks, notably Flutter, making it a go-to for seamless app experiences across devices.
+What we like about it: Dart feels at home with both web and mobile frameworks, notably Flutter, making it a go-to for seamless app experiences across devices and one of the more compelling JavaScript alternatives for web development.

 Elm